hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 Overall ABNF Definition for Extended Diagnostic Notation {#grammar}
 --------------------------------------------------------

-This appendix provides an overall ABNF definition for the syntax of CBOR extended diagnostic notation.
+This subsection provides an overall ABNF definition for the syntax of CBOR extended diagnostic notation.

 To complete the parsing of an `app-string` with prefix, say, `p`, the